antor44/livestream_video/README.md

 A: The video and transcription applications work independently, each with its own stream of video or audio.
 Over time, the desynchronization can also vary, choosing a model that is too large for the processor's capabilities can also affect the synchronization.

-The timeshift feature alongside with an automatic video/transcription synchronization option, which will be added in the future, may help address the issue, albeit potentially resulting in the omission of some phrases.
+The timeshift feature alongside with an automatic video/transcription synchronization option may help address the issue, albeit potentially resulting in the omission of some phrases.

 **Q: Sometimes the transcriptions are wrong or not appears, what could be the issue?**